andrewkroh/terraform-module-fleet/fleet-terraform-generator/docs/fleet-terraform-generator_generate_batch.md

 ```
       --ignore-var-shadow     Ignore variable shadowing errors in Fleet packages.
       --out string            Output path.
-It creates a new sub-directory named based on the package, policy template, data stream, and input.
+It creates a new sub-directory named based on the package type, package name, policy template, data stream, and input.
       --packages-dir string   Directory containing Fleet packages.
 ```

 ### SEE ALSO

-* [fleet-terraform-generator generate](fleet-terraform-generator_generate.md)	 - List all Fleet packages, policy templates, data streams, and inputs.
+* [fleet-terraform-generator generate](fleet-terraform-generator_generate.md)	 - Generate a Terraform module for managing a Fleet package policy.